larpchronicles/rules/chronicles-rulebook.md

 #### Rank V

-##### Super Special Seasonings
-   >Taking the term “secret ingredient” to new levels, these magically enhanced 11 Herbs and Spices allow a Cook to boost their dishes to previously unimaginable heights, and they even restock themselves too!
-Three times per day, a Cook may double the benefits of a single Cooking dish they serve, bypassing normal bonus caps, with a maximum of twice the normal limit.<br/>
-   >30 Alchemy Materials, 10 Rune Carving Materials, 4 Spirit Gems
 ##### Changeling’s Mask
    >Utilizing the incredible capabilities of a shape-shifter, this Full Face Mask allows the wearer to assume the appearance of a member of the Mask’s race, though they are still recognizable.
 This cannot be used to emulate other people.
 If the Mask is removed or is not fully covering the user’s face, the effect fades immediately.
 This may be used 1/day and the change lasts until the user completes a Rest.<br/>
    >30 Rune Carving Materials, 20 Tinkering Materials, 5 Spirit Gems.